Tarunuppu/updown/README.md

 4. You have sufficient memory to deploy containers

 Windows Issue:

-Please ensure that the docker-entrypoint file use LF (`\n`) line endings instead of Windows-style CRLF (`\r\n`).
+1. Please ensure that the docker-entrypoint file use LF (`\n`) line endings instead of Windows-style CRLF (`\r\n`).

 Fix:

-In VS Code: Look at the bottom right of the editor window and click on "CRLF" to change it to "LF"
+1. In VS Code: Look at the bottom right of the editor window and click on "CRLF" to change it to "LF".